-Why even fantasyphobics should watch ‘Shadowhunters’
+Why even fantasyphobics watch Alisha Wainwright in ‘Shadowhunters’

 Sometimes it is difficult to be a casual fan.
 There are so many seasons, characters, and storylines to keep track of.
 It is even worse for shows set in a fantastical or sci-fi world.
 With those series, one has to deal with alien names and fantasy languages, on top of the seasons and characters and storylines.